Char-Ten/express-dir-route/README.md

 [中文](./README_zh.md)
 This is a simple and small plugin for express.
-It's used to register routes that are base on files path.
+It's used to register routes base on files path.

 ## express-dir-route
 ---